 - 10 grams sugar

-- 1 tablespoon culinary grade matcha powder
+- 1 tbsp culinary grade matcha powder

 Dark Chocolate Gelt